 - Continuous Integration/Continuous Deployment (or CI/CD).
 A mechanism for deploying changes immediately to a production environment.

-Is it possible to adopt software development practices such as these to typeface design?
-Absolutely yes!
-In this post we’ll start by adopting a source control system before (hopefully) discussing other concepts in future posts.
+In this post we’ll adopt a source control system before (hopefully) discussing other concepts in future posts.

 The benefits of using Git as a source control system have been discussed numerous times elsewhere.
 So, instead of repeating all of that, I suggest you have a read of Git for Type Designers, which is a few years old now but still broadly relevant.
 I’ll be referring to this page at various points throughout this post.

-I won’t go through the whole step-by-step process of creating a repository from scratch, as I’m sure you’re all busy people.
+I won’t go through the whole step-by-step process of creating a repository from scratch.
 Instead, I’ve already created an example repository for one of my old and cringeworthy open-source fonts from 2005 and will take you through some of the decisions I’ve made when setting up the structure of the repository.
-They may be incorrect though – I’m just trying to work this stuff out!
-Also your use cases may differ, in which case hopefully I’ve given you enough information for you to make your own decisions.
+Your use cases may differ, in which case hopefully I’ve given you enough information for you to make your own decisions.